codesandbox/codesandbox-client/packages/homepage/content/legal/terms/terms_v1.0.0.md

 ---
-title: Terms and Conditions
+title: Terms of Use
 lastEdited: 2017-07-20
+version: 1.0.0
 ---

-# Terms and Conditions
+# Terms of Use

 _Last Edited on 2017-07-20_